-Install blocks on the base course with the Batter Indicator pointing Forward, leading to the corner.
+Vertical walls are constructed by utilizing ALL V1 or ALL V2 Blocks for each course.
+Install blocks on the base course with the Batter Indicator pointing Backward, leading to the corner.
+At the corner location, place a V1 (or V2) block as shown.

-Commence second course by placing a standard block in the alternate direction as shown.
-Place standard blocks to complete the course, ensuring the Batter Indicator points Backward.
+Commence second course by placing a V1 (or V2) block in the alternate direction, with the Vertical Groove engaged.
+Place standard blocks to complete the course, ensuring the Batter Indicators point Forward.